neurogenomics/neurogenomics-lab-website/content/authors/TedRees/_index.md

 I am half-way through my Part-Time Genomic Medicine M.Sc.
 At Imperial College London.

 Following a successful career in the Financial Markets Technology, I was looking to do something more interesting and fulfilling and have been fortunate enough to enrol on this Masters course.
-The learning curve has been especially steep for someone like me with a non-medicine/biology background, but it’s been highly stimulating so far.
+The learning curve has been especially steep for someone like me with a non-medicine or biology background, but it’s been highly stimulating so far.
 I have also enjoyed successfully completing a wet lab skills course at Imperial College to better understand where the data comes from.

-Although my background is in technology, my Bachelor’s degree (in Computer Systems) was back in the 80s when things were very different.
-Aside from what I have picked up during my previous career, I have been independently getting up to speed with Machine Learning via a number of on-line courses.
-I am really looking forward to getting involved in the application of Machine Learning to Omics data in this Lab.
+Although my background is in technology, my bachelor’s degree (in Computer Systems) was back in the 80's when things were very different.
+Aside from what I have picked up during my previous career, I have been independently getting up to speed with machine learning (ML) via a number of on-line courses.
+I am really looking forward to getting involved in the application of ML to Omics data in this Lab.

 Away from science I enjoy playing guitar, skiing, golf, travel and socialising.